 Fine mesh capabilities

 With CSR, fine mesh modelling of local details and fatigue assessment is extensive and time-consuming without the use of advanced rule calculation tools.
 DNV GL provides improved modelling support for FE fatigue models and fatigue assessment.
-The newly developed FE fatigue tool in Nauticus Hull also includes methods for adjusting the stress components for element sizes differing from the net thickness, allowing mesh consistency while updating plate thicknesses in design iterations.
+The newly developed FE fatigue tool in the hull software solution Nauticus Hull also includes methods for adjusting the stress components for element sizes differing from the net thickness, allowing mesh consistency while updating plate thicknesses in design iterations.

 In the new version of Sesam GeniE, load application has been improved by integrating the adjustment of hull girder loads.
 Additionally, the graphical display and reporting of loads have been further improved to support model verification and the large number of load cases.
 Sesam GeniE also has powerful capabilities for yield and buckling check of the model according to CSR BC & OT.
 The latest release comes with several updates to the code check to further automate this process.

 “Advanced software tools will continue to grow in importance in the future, with the increasing emphasis on making more realistic determinations of loads and structural strength.
 At DNV GL we have a large and dedicated software team and we are committed to ensuring that our tools provide the efficient engineering support our customers need, both today and in the future,” said Erik Ian von Hall.

 The DNV GL rule calculation tools are provided free of charge in 2016 as part of the introduction of the new DNV GL rules.
 This also includes support for CSR BC & OT.
 Contact your local DNV GL office for more details.